QubesOS/qubes-doc/common-tasks/backup-restore.md

    **Note:** The passphrase which was supplied when the backup was created was used for **both** encryption/decryption and integrity verification.
 If the backup was not encrypted, the supplied passphrase is used only for integrity verification.

-   **Note:** An AppVM cannot be restored from a backup if an AppVM with the same name already exists on the current system.
-You must first remove or change the name of any AppVM with the same name in order to restore such an AppVM.
+   **Note:** A VM cannot be restored from a backup if a VM with the same name already exists on the current system.
+You must first remove or change the name of any VM with the same name in order to restore such a VM.

 5. When you are ready, click **Next**.
 Qubes will proceed to restore from your backup.
 Once the progress bar has completed, you may click **Finish**.